 Unable to tolerate anymore I got up & left the place, their words were more stifling than the humid weather for me.
 I knew the girl they were talking about, she was one of the sweetest persons I knew, was a bright student & her parents were very proud of her.
 To call her arrogant & to pass judgments on her just because she refused to marry a guy who in their eyes was perfect was beyond ridiculous.

-Dear girl…wipe your tears, don’t you know that this is the usual scenario in all weddings? instead of enjoying the function these ladies keep themselves busy in repeatedly asking a girl as to when will she marry from the moment she turns 23 or in giving dark looks to a girl who had a love marriage or in giving pitying looks to a girl’s parents if for whatever reason she had refused a proposal, which according to these ladies would be a once in a lifetime proposal & do not come knocking at the door every time.
-And if the girl has turned 30 & is unmarried then God only can save that girl & her parents from the hundred questions that these ladies would ask according to whom being unmarried at 30 is a grievous crime.
+Dear girl…wipe your tears, don’t you know that this is the usual scenario in all weddings? instead of enjoying the function ladies like these keep themselves busy in repeatedly asking a girl as to when will she marry from the moment she turns 23 or in giving dark looks to a girl who had a love marriage or in giving pitying looks to a girl’s parents if for whatever reason she had refused a proposal, which according to these ladies would be a once in a lifetime proposal & do not come knocking at the door every time.
+And if the girl has turned 30 & is unmarried then only God can save that girl & her parents from the hundred questions that these ladies would ask according to whom being unmarried at 30 is a grievous crime.

 Dear girl… even now when women are making their entry into every field & leaving a mark, even when we see examples of women balancing their work & personal lives so well, even when women are now travelling all over the world solo & getting so enriched in the process, some still don’t consider you capable of taking the decisions of your life.
 When a 25 yr old man can be trusted enough to know what he wants from his life, why can’t a 25 yr old woman?
 Or is it just because she has no Y Chromosome, her decision taking skills are lacking?